paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-077-miscellaneous-provisions.md

 <a id="section-7527"></a>
 ## § 7527.
 Advance payment of credit for health insurance costs of eligible individuals
-**(a) General rule** Not later than August 1, 2003, the Secretary shall establish a program for making payments on behalf of certified individuals to providers of qualified health insurance (as defined in section 35(e)) for such individuals.
+**(a) General rule** Not later than the date that is 1 year after the date of the enactment of the Trade Adjustment Assistance Reauthorization Act of 2015, the Secretary shall establish a program for making payments on behalf of certified individuals to providers of qualified health insurance (as defined in section 35(e)) for such individuals.

 **(b) Limitation on advance payments during any taxable year** The Secretary may make payments under subsection (a) only to the extent that the total amount of such payments made on behalf of any individual during the taxable year does not exceed 72.5 percent of the amount paid by the taxpayer for coverage of the taxpayer and qualifying family members under qualified health insurance for eligible coverage months beginning in the taxable year.